Phantasus/bjarneforth/README.txt

     - Which puts automatically a nice size limit on it, so Bootforth can't grow over the size of understanability (Well yes it can, but then it's not understandable anymore)
-  - No GNU Makefile features
-    - Because that means it depends on gnu make

 Bootforth isn't:
 - A full blown Forth system